I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ntifs/nf-ntifs-iogetrequestorprocessid.md

 <p>For more information about using system threads and managing synchronization within a nonarbitrary thread context, see <a href="kernel.driver_threads__dispatcher_objects__and_resources">Driver Threads, Dispatcher Objects, and Resources</a>. </p>

-<p>On Microsoft Windows XP and later, <b>IoGetRequestorProcessId</b> returns the process ID for the process to which the thread is currently attached. </p>

-<p>On Microsoft Windows 2000 and earlier, <b>IoGetRequestorProcessId</b> returns the process ID for the process that created the thread. </p>

-<p>For more information about using system threads and managing synchronization within a nonarbitrary thread context, see <a href="kernel.driver_threads__dispatcher_objects__and_resources">Driver Threads, Dispatcher Objects, and Resources</a>. </p>

 ## -requirements
 <table>
 <tr>